xydxydxyd1/my-os/log.md

 In the meantime, I want to start actually coding the operating system.
 I say let's start with a full UART system for simple print-statement debugging.

+I am thinking about layers of abstraction.
+Currently I have 2 interfaces for
+UART: one provides the memory location, registers, etc. (at memmap).
+The second uses these MMIO to implement things like print.

+I just realized that the printing logic doesn't even have to be coupled to UART.
+I think a better way to do this is to have a console with the ability to write one byte, and then print at a high level?
+This actually sounds kind of like inheritance.
+For such a thing, I essentially need a function for printing a byte stream.

+Anyways, let's work on the low level stuff first.
+Should I consolidate UART and memmap?
+The usefulness of memmap is determined by how likely it is that I can change only memmap and be left with a working implementation.

+Firstly, not all computers use MMIO (although most of them do).
+This is not really a big problem, since I can view the default MMIO of ARM as an interface and map other architectures to it -- for the same peripheral but different computers, I can keep uart unchanged but alter memmap.

+However, not all UART peripherals use these set of registers.
+I will have to change the peripheral files if I use different peripherals (no duh).

+I intuitively think it is worth it.
+This intuition comes from the fact that CC3200 also has the same peripheral layout.
+Besides, what if I just want to upgrade to RPI5b or something?
+The only change there is the address, so surely it would be beneficial to keep them all in the same place.

+Back to the printing idea.
+I do think it is good to have a high-level IO control UART instead of coding it all directly in UART.
+For one thing, my device also supports SPI and the likes.
+At even higher level there are file IOs.
+I can abstract each device (such as UART) as a file to write to.
+Wait a second, this is literally what Linux did.

+What I want is this: `write(file, bytes)`.

+### 2025-04-30

+To do the above, I need to implement `write(bytes)` and `read(bytes)` on UART.
+The file system will provide the abstraction of selecting the file to write to or read from.
+This require a whole file system but I want some simple debugging before that, so I should also write a utils library based on writing bytes to console.
+Should the utils functions use the file descriptor system?
+Probably don't use the system you are trying to debug.

+To sum up, the memmap interface provides MMIO.
+The UART interface provides read and write.
+The file system provides integration into the OS.
+The utils system provides debug/report functions.

+How will the utils and file system connect different write functions into one interface?
+I am pretty sure a file pointer would work.
+It is probably also prudent to use a typedef for it.

+Where would the typedef be?
+Not hardware or peripheral.
+File system or utils?
+Probably utils.